 Pick up a cup of coffee and a freshly prepared pastry from Double Knot, a restaurant and café concept from the Schulson Collective.
 Return in the evening and head downstairs to enjoy the restaurant’s underground izakaya, with a menu including robatayaki meats, sushi, dumplings, and more.
 Double Knot is flanked by two other Schulson Collective eateries – Sampan, a Pan-Asian restaurant, and Alpen Rose, a steakhouse with a refined, library-esque dining room.
 TIP: Enter the narrow alley beside Sampan to access Graffiti Bar – a popular happy hour hangout among locals that, true to its name, has walls adorned with a colorful collection of street art by local artists.

 Midtown Village features a collection of restaurants owned by local restaurateurs Marcie Blaine Turney and Valerie Safran – most of which are found along 13th Street – including: Lolita; presenting modern Mexican cuisine in a small yet chic setting; Barbuzzo, which serves wood oven pizza and other Mediterranean-inspired dishes; Jamonera, a Spanish tapas and wine bar; and Bud & Marilyn’s, specializing in traditional American comfort food.
-Just around the corner on Locust Street is Turney and Safran’s cozy Italian restaurant, Little Nonna’s, featuring an open kitchen and a 40-seat outdoor garden.
+Just around the corner on Locust Street is Turney and Safran’s cozy Italian restaurant Little Nonna’s, which features an open kitchen, a 40-seat outdoor garden, and ranks as one of Thrillist’s 34 Best Italian Restaurants in America.

 Even more international flavors are found throughout Washington Square West, such as the modern and traditional Indian cuisine served at Indeblue.
 Starr Restaurant’s El Vez serves contemporary Mexican dishes – including five variations of guacamole – in a trendy taqueria setting.
 Take a bite out of an Israeli pita sandwich at Merkaz or head across the street to feast on sushi in the open-air garden at 1225 Sushi and Raw Bar.
 Find more omakase and other Japanese dishes from Iron Chef Masaharu Morimoto in a breathtaking, color-changing dining room at Morimoto.

-For plant-based eats, consider visiting Vedge.
+For plant-based eats, consider visiting Vedge, ranked as one of Thrillist’s 33 Best Vegetarian and Vegan Restaurants in America.
 Owned and operated by James Beard-nominated Chefs Rich Landau and Kate Jacoby, Vedge’s menu changes with the seasons and consists of items made with fresh, locally sourced vegetables.
 Charlie was a sinner. also specializes in vegan offerings, pairing their small, plant-based plates with an exceptional lineup of creative cocktails, all served in a well-appointed space along 13th Street.

-One of Philadelphia’s essential dining experiences, Vetri Cucina, is found within Washington Square West.
+One of Philadelphia’s essential dining experiences that ranked as one of Thrillist’s 34 Best Italian Restaurants in America, Vetri Cucina, is found within Washington Square West.
 Enjoy a gourmet, four-course meal inside an intimate dining room along Spruce Street helmed by James Beard Award-winning Chef Marc Vetri.
 The menu combines authentic Italian offerings – including fresh, handmade pasta – with other global influences to create one unforgettable dining experience.
 TIP: Reservations fill up quickly, so plan your visit well in advance and while there, don’t forget to pair your meal with one of the many vintage wines available on-site.

 Have a historic happy hour at McGillin’s Olde Ale House – Philadelphia’s oldest continuously operating tavern – which has been pouring pints at the same location along Drury Street since 1860.
 The storied pub serves more than just beer, with a food menu that includes an inventive Irish take on the traditional Philadelphia cheesesteak.
 Head to Bru Craft & Wurst for German-inspired eats and a lengthy beer list consisting of imported and domestic brews.
 Next to Bru is Tradesman’s, which serves BBQ dishes in a lively sports bar setting, complete with outdoor bar seating along Chestnut Street.
 Beneath Bru and Tradesman’s is U-Bahn, an underground bar inspired by Berlin’s underground where you can find live music late into the evening.
 TIP: Don’t miss Fergie’s Pub – a beloved, no-frills neighborhood bar that regularly hosts live music, quizzo events, karaoke, and open mic comedy shows upstairs.